Get & Give Help

 FEMA Assistance

-Individuals and families who sustained losses that are not covered by insurance should apply to FEMA by calling 1-800-621-3362 or going online to www.disasterassistance.gov.
+Individuals and families who sustained losses that are not covered by insurance should apply for FEMA aid.
 Assistance can include funds for immediate needs (food, water, medicine), rental assistance, essential home repairs to make homes habitable, and reimbursement for expenses like childcare, transportation, and medical costs.

 SBA Low Interest Loans